 Read More

-A type of health insurance plan that covers about 80% of your health care costs.
-The plan pays for 80% and you pay about 20%.
-Gold plans have higher monthly premiums than Bronze or Silver plans but lower out-of-pocket costs when you use care.
+A Gold plan is the second-highest metal tier on the ACA Marketplace.
+It covers approximately 80% of average health care costs — you pay about 20% through deductibles, copays, and coinsurance.
+Gold plans have higher monthly premiums than Bronze or Silver, but significantly lower out-of-pocket costs when you use care.

 Read More